-Quartier Éphémère and the art centre Vaste et Vague have joined forces to set up an artistic and cultural centre in the heart of the municipality of Matapédia, in a natural setting as grandiose as it is inspiring.
+Quartier Éphémère and the art centre Vaste et Vague have joined forces to set up an artistic and community centre in the heart of the municipality of Matapédia, in a natural setting as grandiose as it is inspiring.
 This project in contemporary visual arts highlights the local heritage.
 It integrates artists' residencies, an exhibition on the heritage of the train station, a gallery space, art activities open studios events.
 It aims to create a meeting place, to bring art closer to the communities and to offer both a place of creation outside the metropolitan area to Quebec artists, as well as an opportunity for artists from the Gaspé Peninsula to stay in Montreal.

 Still in operation, the Matapedia train station is a heritage building representative of the history of regional development by train.
 The project will preserve the authenticity of the building and enhance it.
 A train station is a space that invites you to let yourself be carried away by an imagination of travel and discovery.
 It is also a place of encounters, a place of arrivals and new departures.
 VIA Rail supports this project by allowing the use of a large part of the building while preserving the use of the waiting room by train passengers.

 The Matapedia train station is located in the heart of the village and is in line with the Belvedere road, the tourist information, the recently renovated church, the community garden and the local businesses nearby.
 Collaborations are planned with the École des Deux-Rivières de Matapédia.
 Partnerships with three local community and cultural organizations will also allow the population to benefit from activities and services on site.
 The opening of this new space will contribute to the municipality's dynamism while reinforcing the social ties within the community and developing a sense of belonging through the valorization of a railway heritage building, a symbol of ecological values and the development of the municipality at the very beginning of the 20th century.